softwareguru/istio-events/content/sessions/fw.md

 slot: w
 format: workshop
 language: english
+summary: "Kiali is a management console for Istio.
+It provides dashboards, observability, configuration and validation capabilities.
+This workshop will walk you through practical examples of Istio using Kiali."
 ---

 Istio provides a rich feature set, including service discovery, traffic management, extended security, observability (including telemetry and distributed tracing), rolling releases and resiliency.